supermeap123/SplinterTreev4/README.md

 ### Core Features
 - **Multi-Model Support**: Access to various AI models through OpenRouter and OpenPipe
+- **Direct Message Support**: Full support for private messaging with the bot, with automatic model routing
 - **Streaming Responses**: Real-time response streaming with 1-3 sentence chunks for a more natural conversation flow
 - **Shared Context Database**: SQLite-based persistent conversation history shared between all models
 - **Universal Image Processing**: Automatic image description and analysis for all models, regardless of native vision support